ZhouQiangwei/pydmtools/README.md

     <type 'numpy.ndarray'>

-# A note on coordinates
+# A note on coordinates and library using
-BM files use 1-based coordinates. pybmtools and bmtools are based on [libbigwig](https://github.com/dpryan79/libBigWig) and [pyBigWig](https://github.com/deeptools/pyBigWig)
+BM files use 1-based coordinates.
+And pybmtools and bmtools are based on [libbigwig](https://github.com/dpryan79/libBigWig) and [pyBigWig](https://github.com/deeptools/pyBigWig)